-With the Pro and Enterprise Editions of Composer, neither the .ifx file nor related media are uploaded onto IntuiLab servers with one exception: the .ifx file will be uploaded when the user grants Composer permission to send a crash report to IntuiLab as an aid in troubleshooting.
+With the Pro, Essential, Premium and Enterprise Editions of Composer, neither the .ifx file nor related media are uploaded onto IntuiLab servers with one exception: the .ifx file will be uploaded when the user grants Composer permission to send a crash report to IntuiLab as an aid in troubleshooting.

 The IntuiFace Presentation remote control - the IntuiPad - is network-capable:

 The Internet Client capability establishes outbound access to the Internet and public networks through a firewall.
 The private Network Client Server capability establishes inbound and outbound access to home and work networks through a firewall.
 Through use of the above two capabilities, IntuiPad can auto-detect running IntuiFace Presentation presentations on network-accessible PCs, identifying and locally saving their associated Internet Protocol (“IP”) addresses.

 IntuiLab uses information for several general purposes: to fulfill Users’ requests for certain products and services, to personalize Users’ experience on the Site, to maintain ongoing contacts with its Users, to improve its products using crash report information, and to better understand its Users’ needs and provide them with better services.
 IntuiLab may also use Users’ information to send them, or to have its business partners send them, direct marketing information or contact them for market research.

 Users’ personal information is never shared with third parties without the Users’ permission, except under any of the following circumstances: